etterstudio/raspberry-video-loop/README.md

-# raspberry-video-loop
+# raspberry video loop
-How to play video on boot on Raspberry Pi
+How to auto-play video loop on boot on Raspberry Pi

 1. Open terminal